pkgpkr/Package-Picker/README.md

 1. `terraform apply` (don't provide a value for `DOMAIN_NAME`)
 2. Create a new GitHub OAuth application with a `http://<ELB DNS name>/callback` callback URL and `http://<ELB DNS name>` homepage URL that maps to the load balancer DNS name that was just provisioned
-3. Update your CLIENT_ID, CLIENT_SECRET, and DOMAIN_NAME secrets in GitHub
+3. Load data into your databse if desired (see instructions above)
+4. Make sure all environment variables are set as secrets on your GitHub repository (see list above)
-4. Commit the changes from step 1 to trigger a new image deployment
+5. Commit the changes from step 1 to trigger a new image deployment
-5. Open the load balancer DNS name in your browser
+6. Open the load balancer DNS name in your browser (it may take a few minutes for the deploy to finish)

 ### pkgpkr.com domain only

 1. `terraform apply` (provide `pkgpkr.com` for `DOMAIN_NAME`)
 2. Update the `pkgpkr.com` and `*.pkgpkr.com` entries in the `pkgpkr.com` hosted zone to point at the ELB DNS name
+3. Load data into your databse if desired (see instructions above)
+4. Make sure all environment variables are set as secrets on your GitHub repository (see list above)
-3. Commit the changes from step 1 to trigger a new image deployment
+5. Commit the changes from step 1 to trigger a new image deployment
-4. Open pkgpkr.com in your web browser (it may take up to 5 minutes for the TTL on pkgpkr.com to expire)
+6. Open pkgpkr.com in your web browser (it may take up to 5 minutes for the TTL on pkgpkr.com to expire)

 # Pull Request